In this article on dementia clocks we will explain

 Here is a useful video that explains more about how the clock works.

-These clocks display reminders such as appointments, when to take medication and meal times, alongside photos, videos, or audio recordings.
+These day clocks display reminders such as appointments, when to take medication and meal times, alongside photos, videos, or audio recordings.
+They are great for people that are starting to live with memory loss.

 For example, you can set audio reminders to take medication at a certain time, or even to remind the patient to turn the cooker off.
 You can also display photos and videos of loved ones.